OwenTrokeBillard/SENG401/README.md

 - Description: Manages notifications and subscriptions and Posts Data.
 Communicates with the main web-application using GRPC.
 - Developed Using: Java, Maven, MongoDB, GRPC
 - Dev Port: 50053

+# Instructions
+## Prerequisites
+Install [Docker](https://docs.docker.com/get-docker/) on Windows, Mac, or Linux.
+Make sure Docker is using Linux containers if you are on Windows, which is the default.
+## Run
+Run `docker-compose up -d` in the same directory as `docker-compose.yml`.
+It may take a long time to download the dependencies and build everything the first time.

+Once everything is running, head to [http://localhost/](http://localhost/) to access the application.